InsertKoinIO/koin/koin-projects/docs/getting-started/junit-test.md

----
-layout: docs
-title: Getting started with JUnit Tests
+# Getting Started with JUnit Tests {docsify-ignore-all}
-description: Let's test our Koin injected application
-group: getting-started
-toc: true
----

-## About

-This tutorial lets you test a Kotlin application and use Koin inject and retrieve your components.
+> This tutorial lets you test a Kotlin application and use Koin inject and retrieve your components.

 ## Get the code